CDT Day 113: the Knife Edge to Creede Cutoff Junction – Toot Toot Cliff Camp to Cozy Ridge Camp

 I caught up to her way too soon after a super confusing junction.
 Good trail to the right.
 Maybe a trail to the left.
 In true CDT fashion, it took the left.
-I felt fortunate to see it at all.
-Spice had chosen the other trail and had just finished ‘shwacking back to the CDT up a horrendously steel slope when I found her picking across a slope of boulders.
+I felt fortunate to see the split at all.
+Spice had chosen the other trail.
+When I found her, she was picking her way across a slope of boulders after finishing a ‘shwack back to the CDT up a horrendously steep slope.
 Bonus climb!
 Classic CDT.
 We filled up on water at the next creek, then hit the highlight of the afternoon.

 Long switchbacks up an open slope of brown grass.
 You’ve heard this story before.
 But these ones were longer and the grass was browner.
 The sun sat low, threatening to set for good within the next hour, which created that familiar and wonderful affect of silhouetted ridgelines folding to the horizon.
 Only this time, these ridgelines were recognizable pieces of home.
 The jags of the Grenadier Range had the privilege of itching the sky at the top, and other numerous summits filled in the ocean below.
 The Rio Grande Pyramid of course was an easy one to point out.
 A little bit of haze coming from somewhere made this scene even better.